nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in the UEC Digital Integration Programme Implementation Guide
 ---

+## 0.10.0-experimental ##
+*  Updated Select `ServiceDefinition` page to show greater detail on how an EMS would select a `ServiceDefinition` from a CDSS
+*  Made inclusion of reference to patient mandatory in the `ServiceDefinition.$evaluate` operation so a CDSS can create a `CarePlan` and `ReferralRequest` without error
+*  Added implementation guidance on `Encounter` and `Observation`
+*  Removed paragraph on Third party care from `CarePlan` implementation guidance page
+*  Improved formatting and consistency of terms used throughout the Implementation Guide

+## 0.9.0-experimental ##
+*  Added glossary with specific Urgent and Emergency Care and Clinical Decision Support terms
+*  Removed HTTP responses page
+*  Added Communication channels specific to Urgent and Emergency Care and Interoperability Standards
+*  Removed FAQs responses page
+*  Updated Introduction to reference initiatives set out by the Urgent and Emergency Care Digital Integration Programme
+*  Updated Introduction in scope and out of scope sections
+*  Updated Introduction page with Note to Implementers to welcome feedback on the Implementation Guide
+*  Amended Concepts page to reflect details of key concepts relating to the Encounter Management System and the Clinical Decision Support System
+*  Updated Interactions page to reflect use of term 'Result' rather than 'Disposition' and also to define a system user more clearly
+*  Updated Interactions page to ensure the descriptive text better aligns with the diagrams
+*  Added additional errors for Payload business rules to API general guidance page
+*  Updated Security page to reflect use of Health and Social Care Directory as the NHS Digital Authorisation server
+*  Updated Security page diagram to reflect actions by Consumer, Provider and Authorisation server
+*  Made inclusion of reference to patient non-mandatory in the `ServiceDefinition.$evaluate` operation
+*  Added guidance on creation of resources on Questionnaire/Response page
+*  Updated structure of Result page to reflect the three main outcomes of a triage journey more clearly
+*  Updated `GuidanceResponse.outputParameters` guidance on `GuidanceResponse` page to reflect detail of how this element carries the state of the patient triage
+*  Updated `GuidanceResponse.dataRequirement` guidance on `GuidanceResponse` page to reflect different evaluation scenarios
+*  Added section on Time Out to the General API Guidance page
+*  Updated guidance 'SHALL' to 'MUST'
+*  Updated `ServiceDefinition` implementation guidance page to define concepts carried in a `ServiceDefinition`
+*  Removed References section from resource implementation guidance and interactions pages
+*  Removed Assurance page from Implementation Guide and added Assurance as Out of scope on Introduction page
+*  Amended FHIR Resources menu tab to read Resources

 ## 0.8.0-experimental ##
 *  Added further guidance relating to the `userType`, `initiatingPerson` and `recipientPerson` parameters for the `ServiceDefinition.$evaluate` operation.
 *  Removed FHIR API guidance from the menu and moved HTTP responses page